nodeontrain/nodeontrain.xyz/tuts/secure_password.md

 });
 {% endhighlight %}

-You may be able to guess the code for enforcing a minimum length constraint by referring to the corresponding maximum validation
+You may be able to guess the code for enforcing a minimum length constraint by referring to the corresponding maximum validation  for the user’s name

 `app/models/user.js`